 As the parent or guardian of the student signing above, I have read and understand the Acceptable Information Systems Use Policy and Administrative Regulations for independent use of the Information Systems established by the General McLane School District.
 I grant permission for my son or daughter to access the Information Systems.
 I understand and agree that individuals and families may be held liable for violations of the law or this Policy while using the Information Systems.
 I understand that some materials on the Internet may be objectionable, and I accept responsibility for the guidance of my son or daughter with respect to Internet use, including setting and conveying standards for my son or daughter to follow when selecting, sharing, or exploring information or media.
-I agree to accept full responsibility for my son or daughter's selection, sharing, or exploration of information or media while using the Information Systems and hereby release and agree to hold General McLane School District harmless from any and all claims or damages of any nature arising from the access, use, or inability to access or use, the Information Systems by my son or daughter.
+I agree to accept full responsibility for my son or daughter's selection, sharing, or exploration of information or media while using the Information Systems and, hereby release and agree to hold General McLane School District harmless from any and all claims or daughter.